Dr. Scott Blake, PhD, MVetPhys

 Since graduating, I have had the honour of working with the likes of the Metropolitan Police Dog Training Facility, International Search and Rescue teams, and more recently the British Flyball Association.
-To better understand my clients and their needs I have also embarked on a PhD in canine biomechanics, investigating injury rates in canine sports, and, more importantly, how owners and therapists alike can reduce inherent risks.
-Alongside my physiotherapy practise and studying, I also teach physiotherapy techniques, so my days are always rewarding and full.
+To better understand my clients and their needs I have also completed a PhD in canine biomechanics, investigating injury rates in canine sports, and, more importantly, how owners and therapists alike can reduce inherent risks.
+Alongside my physiotherapy practise and studying, I also teach physiotherapy techniques and animal biomechanics at Anglia Ruskin University, so my days are always rewarding and full.

 Physiotherapy is increasingly used by both vets and pet owners seeking out treatments which provide positive, tangible results without the need for surgery or drugs.
 Where surgery is needed, many vets prescribe medications that can have a serious effect on a dog's overall health and longevity, whereas the physiotherapy techniques I use such as massage, electrotherapies and targeted exercise plans have been scientifically proven to reduce pain, shorten healing times, increase wellbeing and enhance virtually every aspect of a dog's life, all from the comfort of their own home.